netdata/go.d.plugin/modules/vernemq/README.md

 - Erlang Processes in `processes`
 - Reductions in `ops/s`
 - Context Switches in `ops/s`
-- Received and Sent Traffic through Ports in `KiB/s`
+- Received and Sent Traffic through Ports in `kilobits/s`
-- Processes that are Ready to Run on All Run-Queues in `KiB/s`
+- Processes that are Ready to Run on All Run-Queues in `processes`
 - GC Count in `KiB/s`
 - GC Words Reclaimed in `KiB/s`
 - Memory Allocated by the Erlang Processes and by the Emulator in `KiB`

 #### Bandwidth

-- Bandwidth in `KiB/s`
+- Bandwidth in `kilobits/s`

 #### Retain